-(1) The following NFHS rules, which are optional by state association adoption, and other modifications have been approved by the FHSAA:

-• 1-2-1 Note.
-Double first base is permitted.

-• 3-5-2, 3.
-First base and/or third base coach's boxes may be occupied by a player or coach in team uniform.
-Any time a coach is in live-ball area to confer with players or an umpire, or to occupy a coach's box, the coach shall be attired in school uniform or jersey/coaching shirt with coaching shorts/slacks or warm-up suits (including fleece warm-ups) in school colors or colors of khaki, black, white or gray.
-Cotton t-shirts, cutoffs and/or any type of jeans are prohibited.
-All coaches must be dressed in the same apparel of the same color.
-Jackets are not considered part of the coach's uniform.

-• 2-20-1.
-A fair ball is a batted ball that:

-b. touches or bounds over a base, which is in fair territory.

-c. touches first, second, or third base, which is in fair territory.

-• 4-2-3.
-The 10-run rule will be in effect for 4 1/2 or 5 complete innings.

-• 4-2-3.
-The 15-run rule will be in effect after 2 1/2 or 3 complete innings.

-• 4-2-3.
-If a team is losing by 15 or more runs after 2 1/2 or 3 complete innings, the game shall be terminated.

-• 4-2-3.
-Time limit for sub-varsity level only [see s.2008.01(2)].

-• 4-2-3.
+- (1) The following NFHS rules, which are optional by state association adoption, and other modifications have been approved by the FHSAA: - 1-2-1 Note.
+Double first base is permitted. - 2-20-1.
+A fair ball is a batted ball that: - b. touches or bounds over a base, which is in fair territory. - c. touches first, second, or third base, which is in fair territory. - 4-2-3.
+The 10-run rule will be in effect for 4 1/2 or 5 complete innings. - 4-2-3.
+The 15-run rule will be in effect after 2 1/2 or 3 complete innings. - 4-2-3.
+If a team is losing by 15 or more runs after 2 1/2 or 3 complete innings, the game shall be terminated. - 4-2-3.
+Time limit for sub-varsity level only [see s.2008.01(2)]. - 4-2-3.
 A time limit shall not be used for varsity contests.

-• 4-2-5.
+- 4-2-5.
 Tie games are not permitted.
-If a game is tied and is called at the completion of the fifth inning or any complete inning thereafter, it will be continued under the provisions of NFHS Rule 4-2-3 as a suspended game.

-• 6-1-1 Prior to starting the delivery (pitch), the pitcher shall take a position with the pivot foot and the non-pivot foot in contact with the pitcher's plate.
-Both feet must be on the ground within or partially within the 24-inch length of the pitcher's plate.

-• 6-1-2b Once the hands are brought together and are in motion, the pitcher shall not take more than one step which must be forward, toward the batter and simultaneous with the delivery.

-(2) The following National Federation rules, which are optional by state association adoption, have not been approved or adopted by the FHSAA:

-• 4-2-6.
+If a game is tied and is called at the completion of the fifth inning or any complete inning thereafter, it will be continued under the provisions of NFHS Rule 4-2-3 as a suspended game. - 6-1-1 Prior to starting the delivery (pitch), the pitcher shall take a position with her hands apart, her pivot foot in contact with the pitcher's plate, both feet on the ground within, or partially within, the 24-inch length of the pitcher's plate.
+The stride foot may be on or behind the pitcher's plate as far back as desired.
+Once the pitcher initially sets the toe of her stride foot, she may not step back any farther to increase the distance behind the pitcher's plate. - 6-1-1b While in this position, the pitcher shall take (or simulate taking) a signal.
+The signal need not come from the catcher. - 6-1-1c After completing "b" above, the pitcher's hands must come together in view of the plate umpire for not more than five seconds.
+The hands do not have to come to a complete stop and, therefore, may be moving during the touch. - 6-1-2b Once the hands are brought together and are in motion, the pitcher shall not take more than one step which must be forward, toward the batter and simultaneous with the delivery. - (2) The following National Federation rules, which are optional by state association adoption, have not been approved or adopted by the FHSAA: - 4-2-6.
 Tie-breaker procedure.

-• 4-4.
-The decisions of the game officials are final.
-No protests will be allowed.